Featured image of post The Paradox of Inclusion

 Inclusion is a process and practice that involves enabling people of all identities, orientations, and styles to be fully themselves while also contributing to the larger collective, as valued and full members.
 The question that often cannot be easily answered is whether individual expression is fully compatible with diversity, inclusion, and equality?

-I do not recall writing a poem before, let alone sharing it with a broad audience.
-So this is a big risk I’m taking all in the pretext of a “growth mindset”.
-However, I had a recent experience that put me in deep thought and sent me on a long walk.
-During my walk, I came up with the first three lines of this poem.
-I’ve been tweaking it a little at a time ever since, and it still feels imperfect.
-I’m sharing it here because it still needs work and I hope someone will take an interest in improving it.
+I do not recall writing a poem before, let alone sharing one publicly.
+So this feels risky.
+A recent experience sent me on a long walk and gave me the first three lines of this poem.
+I have been adjusting it a little at a time ever since, and it still feels unfinished.
+I am sharing it anyway because I suspect it can be better.

 1